SoftwareStartups/pygithook/README.md

 ### Configuration

-Settings are loaded by default from the .pylintrc file in the root of your repo.
+Settings are loaded by default from the pylintrc file.

-    [pre-commit-hook]
+    [vfgithook]
     command=custom_pylint
     params=--rcfile=/path/to/another/pylint.rc
     limit=8.0